RePod/DivaAPworld/docs/en_Mega_Mix.md

 - On your first launch, the client should ask you to select your Diva archipelago mod install folder on steam (this can be changed later via the host.yaml file in your Archipelago base folder).
 - Connect to the room via the room URL.
 - Launch Mega Mix after connecting
 - If your song list in game has changed to the starting songs from archipelago, you're ready to go!
+If not, try pressing the reload key and checking the song list again.

 ## Troubleshooting

-- Whenever you get sent a song, to have it show up in the song list you must restart the game, it's not a bug if a song doesn't appear until after a restart.
-However if a song still doesn't appear after a restart please report it in the discord.
+- Whenever you get sent a song, to have it show up in the song list you must reload the game with the reload key, it's not a bug if a song doesn't appear until after a reload.
+However if a song still doesn't appear after a reload please report it in the discord.
 - Make sure the client is connected when you beat a song or it won't count the location as checked until you do it again while connected.
 - Please make sure you're using the latest version of either Diva Mod Loader, or Diva Mod Manager
-- This mod is incompatible currently with SongLimitPatch!
-Please turn it off while using the mod!
+- To use the mod with SongLimitPatch or other mods that use SLP (such as EdenCore), in the config.toml file (ArchipelagoMod/config.toml), set the dll option to ArchipelagoModSLP.dll, swap back to the normal DLL if not using a SongLimitPatch mod.